 What to Know

 It’s spreading fast.
-As of June 14, 2021, the delta variant has reached 74 countries -- just 6 months after discovery.
-In the U.K., it’s already overtaken the alpha variant in number of cases.
-That variant is thought to be 43% to 90% more transmissible than previous COVID-19 variants.
+As of August 4, 2021, the delta variant has reached more than 130 countries.
+It’s already overtaken the alpha variant in number of cases in many of those countries, including the U.S. The variant is thought to be 55% to 90% more transmissible than previous COVID-19 variants.
 Experts believe delta is anywhere from 30% to 100% more infectious than alpha.

 Researchers are still unsure why the delta variant is so much more transmissible than others.
 They think changes in the variant’s protein might make it easier to enter human cells.
 Another early study suggests that a mutation in the delta variant might help it blend better with human cells once it attaches itself.
 If it can easily blend with your cells, it’s able to infect more of them and overpower your immune system.